 These are just an extremely brief list of the things that we, as a family, (really myself as I’m the one who is writing this) are thankful for.
 These and many more things, will be written on our Thanksgiving Pumpkin Craft this year.

 I hope that each year to come we can sit down as a family each day and write something that we are thankful for on to the pumpkins.
 As our daughters get older and more mature, I’d like to give them their own pumpkin to fill up and write on each year.
+I think this Thanksgiving Pumpkin craft for toddlers is a great way to get them to get used to verbalizing what they’re thankful for.

 I hope this family craft will instill humility and thankfulness in our children and make sure they never take the things we can provide them with for granted.